 It’s easy for a landlord to end a month-to-month tenancy.
-In most situations, she needn’t give a reason (though acting on discriminatory or retaliatory motives is illegal).
+In most situations, your landlord need not give a reason (though acting on discriminatory or retaliatory motives is illegal).
 Except in New Hampshire, New Jersey, and most rent-controlled cities, where a legally recognized reason (“just cause”) is required for terminations, landlords can give you the boot just because they feel like it.

 All states, and even some cities (typically those with rent control), have their own very detailed rules and procedures for how landlords must prepare and serve termination notices.
 For example, some states specify that the notice be printed in a certain size or style of typeface or delivered a certain way.
 If your landlord doesn’t follow these procedures, the notice terminating your tenancy may be invalid.
 But once you point out the mistake, either informally or as a legal defense to an eviction lawsuit, your landlord will probably simply correct her mistake and do it right the next time.
-If you want information on your state’s exact requirements, consult your state landlord-tenant statutes.
+If you want information on your state’s exact requirements for terminating a month-to-month rental agreement, consult your state landlord-tenant statutes.

 If your landlord attempts to terminate your tenancy without giving proper notice, you may decide to stay, wait for the eviction lawsuit to be filed against you, and fight it with the defense that the notice was defective.
 If the notice is truly defective, you’ll probably survive the eviction, but the landlord will simply do it right the next time.
 Your gain: a few additional weeks at your old place.
 Your loss: time and effort spent in court, plus an eviction mark on your credit report, even though you won.
 You do the math.

-If your landlord claims you’ve violated the rental agreement—such as by failing to pay the rent—she may move quickly to terminate and evict.
+A landlord who claims you’ve violated the rental agreement—such as by failing to pay the rent—may move quickly to terminate and evict.
 Notice periods for these situations are often much shorter, usually three to five days to pay up or move.
 Sometimes, tenants don’t have the option of paying the rent or correcting the violation—they must move or face an eviction lawsuit.

 It’s equally easy for you, too, to get out of a rental agreement.
 Just give the required amount of notice to your landlord.
 If you mail the notice, be sure to take into account the amount of time your notice will spend in transit.
 To be safe, assume that the time begins running when the landlord receives the notice, instead of when you mailed it—the landlord may be counting from the date of mailing and may have rerented the unit as of that date.
 Contact the landlord and make sure you both agree as to which day will be your last (take a look at your state statutes first).